 Bottom line: If you’re ready to give fasting a try to lose weight and improve your health, you need a fast that’s easy to do AND good for you.
-Something you can follow long-term and will give your body all the nutrients it needs–a.k.a. mini-fasting.
+Something you can follow long-term and will give your body all the nutrients it needs–a.k.a. intermittent fasting.

-As I’ve mentioned several times in this article, mini-fasting is generally safe.
+As I’ve mentioned several times in this article, intermittent fasting is generally safe.
 And I recommend it to mostly all of my patients.
 But, there are some cases when mini-fasting is not appropriate.
-I don’t recommend mini-fasting if you’re:
+I don’t recommend intermittent fasting if you’re: